leadstoloyals/node-agcod/README.md

 This clients expects the following environment variables to be present.

-- `AWS_ACCESS_KEY_ID` – Specifies an AWS access key associated with an IAM user or role.
+- `AGCOD_ACCESS_KEY_ID` – Specifies an AGCOD access key associated with an IAM user or role.
-- `AWS_SECRET_ACCESS_KEY` – Specifies the secret key associated with the access key.
+- `AGCOD_SECRET_ACCESS_KEY` – Specifies the secret key associated with the access key.
 This is essentially the "password" for the access key.
 - `AGCOD_PARTNERID` - A unique identifier (CASE SENSITIVE, 1st letter is capitalized and the next four are lower case) provided by the Amazon GC team.
 This value is part of the Payload of every AGCOD Gateway request.
 - `AGCOD_ENV` - production (default) or sandbox.
 Determines hosts used for connecting to the endpoints.

+But you can also configure them with client instantiation.

 ```
 env          NA                         EU                            FE